 - The entire demonstration was done in Excel 365.
 So the interface may vary with different versions, especially the older versions.

-If you’re still having trouble to sum positive and negative numbers in excel, let us know in the comments.
+If you’re still having trouble to sum positive and negative numbers in Excel, let us know in the comments.
 Our team is ready to answer all of your questions.
-For any excel related problems, you can visit our website Exceldemy for all types of excel related problem solutions.